Can I install a washer/dryer combo in my NYC apartment?

 I want to install a washer/dryer combo in my co-op apartment.
 What do I need to know about the approval process, what kind of machines should I get, and how much will they cost?

-A washer/dryer of your very own is typically on most buyers’ wish lists.
+A washer/dryer of your very own is on most owners’ wish lists.
 Carrying loads of laundry up and down from your building’s basement—or back and forth to the local laundromat—can get old quickly.
 However, if you’re thinking of forking over cash for a washer/dryer combo and getting it installed in your apartment, there are a few considerations to keep in mind.

 Before you start allocating closet space to house your new appliances, you’ll need to get your board or building management to give permission.
 That’s because some older plumbing systems aren’t equipped to handle the workload of washing machines in every apartment.
-In addition, there are “wet-over-dry” rules to keep in mind as well as permit and safety issues.
+In addition, there are “wet-over-dry” rules to keep in mind, as well as permit and safety issues.

 Assuming you can get approval—itself a tall order—you’ll need to choose the right location and appliances for your situation and stay on the right side of New York City’s building codes.